mongodb/motor/doc/examples/type_hints.rst

 Typed BSON Decoding
 -------------------
-You can specify the document type returned by :mod:`bson` decoding functions by providing :class:`~bson.codec_options.CodecOptions`:
+You can specify the document type returned by :mod:`bson` decoding functions by providing :class:`~pymongo.codec_options.CodecOptions`:

 .. code-block:: python